Effects of group size on birth rate, infant mortality

 number of adults (males and females), troop sizes with or without infants, were significantly

-correlated to each other (< 0.001).
+correlated to each other (P < 0.001).
 Therefore, we used only one independent variable (base

 on the higher R2) in various regression analyses to test the relationships with dependent variables.